heathertill/portfolio/README.md

 In order to run the server, use `npm run dev`, and the server will start on port 3000 (http://localhost:3000).

 Webpack will watch the files.
 Once you save a file, you can refresh your browser to ensure you got the updated client files.
 If you only change server files, you *shouldn't* need to refresh.

+to push changes to heroku - git push heroku master